-Opulent still-lifes were a sign of wealth and prosperity in Antebellum America, and bowls of fruit, so-called “dining room” pieces, were popular subjects.
-The compote dish in this image, with its basket-weave design, rococo scrollwork, and neo-classical facial medallion, was typical of early Victorian-era decorative arts.
+Opulent still lifes were a sign of wealth and prosperity in antebellum America, and bowls of fruit, so-called “dining room” pieces, were popular subjects.
+The compote dish in this image, with its basket-weave design, Rococo scrollwork, and Neoclassical facial medallion, was typical of early Victorian-era decorative arts.
 The gold details further enhance its richness.
 The blemishes on the fruit may, however, indicate a vanitas theme.
-A pendant exists to this drawing, suggesting that they were part of a series illustrating the four seasons.
+A pendant exists to this drawing, suggesting that the two works were part of a series illustrating the four seasons.
 The fruits, nuts, and flowers shown here are indicative of fall.

 Watercolor and gold paint on paper

 Image: 5 11/16 x.
 7 5/8 in.
 (14.4 x 19.4 cm)

 Sidney and Lois Eskenazi Museum of Art, Morton and Marie Bradley Memorial Collection, 91.307